How to be saved: only believe Christ paid for your sins. Done. Salvation cannot be lost, even if you stop believing.

 Argument #7: The trinity cannot fit into the teaching from 1 Corinthians 8:6 and Ephesians 4:6

-1 Corinthians 8:6 But to us there is but one God, the Father, of whom are all things, and we in him; and one Lord Jesus Christ, by whom are all things, and we by him.
+1 Corinthians 8:6 But to us there is but (like) one God, the Father, of whom are all things, and we in him; and one Lord Jesus Christ, by whom are all things, and we by him.

-Response: the statement 'one God' (and 'our God is one LORD') is not the same as 'God is one'.
+Response: εἷς θεὸς is not "one God" literally the way English's would be, a more appropriate translation would be "like one", God is like one, but not literally as they're three distinct personalities with identical essence that voluntarily operate differently.
 And notice the same ending statements (with subtle alterations) are used to describe both the Father and the Son.
-Furthermore this actually proves the Trinity for Christ says:
+This actually proves the Trinity for Christ says:

-John 10:30 I and my Father are one.
+John 10:30 I and my Father: (like) one, WE ARE.

-Christ and the Father *are* one in the same essence, thus trinity.
-Using the statement 'one God' to say that the Father is one then falls apart since Christ is claiming the same.
+Christ and the Father are *like one* in the same essence, thus trinity.
+Using the statement 'one (literal) God' to say that the Father is one then falls apart since Christ is claiming the same.

 Argument #8: Christ is not God, as he was a man like us